drawsmcgraw/why-salt/README.md

 Deploy Active Directory systems into a public or private cloud with Salt-cloud.
 Everything can be automated, from creating the first Domain Controller to joining all domain members.

+* Manage Openstack images.
+Automate config/customization
+* Leave the minion on the image.
+Free command-line PaaS when combined with GitFS for states.
+* salt-api + minion on Windows -> Automated Active Directory setups (e.g. Kerberos on-demand).